geraudmathe/Locomotive-fundamentals/README.md

 <a name="templating_3"></a>
 ### Creating a page

-You have several option when you create a page.
+You have several options when you're creating a page.
 Let's take a look.

 #### General information